laurenzse/Moonside-Lamp-BLE-Control/README.md

    - Holds a `name: ThemeName`
    - Optionally a `numeric_param: int` (if `has_numeric=True`)
    - A list of `colors: List[RGBColor]`
    - Validates that the **correct** number of colors and numeric parameters are provided
-   - Generates the final command string (e.g. `"THEME.TWINKLE1.255,0,0,0,0,255,"`)

 Example usage: